asadali27232/App_Dev_ReactNative/README.md

 ## Getting Started

 To run any of the lab works in this repository, you'll need to have [Node.js](https://nodejs.org/en/) and [Expo CLI](https://docs.expo.io/workflow/expo-cli/) installed on your machine.
-Once you have these dependencies installed, you can navigate to the directory of the lab work you want to run and execute the following commands:
+Once you have these dependencies installed, you have to clone or download zip of this repo in your desktop, now you can navigate to the directory of the lab work you want to run and execute the following commands:

 ```sh
 # Install dependencies